just-max/less-power/README.md

 The Less Power framework consists of a number of libraries and executables for testing untrusted OCaml code.
 Designed for running programming exercises fully automatically and at scale.

 The LP framework was presented at the OCaml Users and Developers Workshop 2023.
-A high-level overview in the form of an extended abstract is available online at https://icfp23-ocaml.hotcrp.com/doc/icfp23-ocaml-final17.pdf.
+A high-level overview in the form of an extended abstract is [available in git](https://github.com/just-max/less-power/blob/icfp23-ocaml-upload/icfp23-ocaml-final17.pdf).
 Note that some features described there have yet to be contributed to this repository.

 ## Install